pramodboda/JavaScript-Roadmap-2020/14.Events/Events - target, bubbing, propagation and capture.md

 });
 ```

+Q) Which form of event propagation handles the registered container elements?
+a) Event Propagation
+b) Event Registration
+c) Event Capturing
+d) Default Actions
+View Answer

+Answer: c
+Explanation: Event bubbling and capturing are two ways of event propagation in the HTML DOM API.
+With bubbling, the event is first captured and handled by the innermost element and then propagated to outer elements.
+With capturing, the event is first captured by the outermost element and propagated to the inner elements.

 ##  event.target
 A handler on a parent element can always get the details about where it actually happened.